 - One-factor authentication: A user types in a username and password to log in.

-- Two-factor authentication: A user provides a username and a password, but the network requires further verification.
+- Two-factor authentication: A user provides a username and a password, but the network requires an additional verification step.
 Systems typically ask for something that the user possesses, such as a security token, a credit card, or a mobile phone.

 Learn about Kerberos authentication, the most reliable computer-network verification protocol.